cplee1/mwa_source_finder/README.md

 Once installed, the command line interface can be accessed with `source-finder`.

 ## Examples
+Here we show simple examples of how to use the command line interface.
+The opions in square brackets are the available visualisations for the particular command.

 To search for all pulsars in an observation, run

-    source-finder -o <obs ID>
+    source-finder -o <obs ID> [--beam_plot]

-To search for all VCS observations with a pulsar in it, run
+To search for all VCS observations with a source in it, run

-    source-finder --obs_for_source -s <NAME>
+    source-finder --obs_for_source -s <NAME> [--beam_plot] [--time_plot]

-The `-s` option also accepts pointings as `RA_DEC` coordinates.
+where the `-s` option accepts pointings as either pulsar names or `RA_DEC` coordinates.